himanshudce/MIDAS-NMT-English-Tamil/README.md

 3.training\
 4.testing

-### Kindly cite the below paper if you use our dataset or source code.
+### Kindly cite the below-given paper if you use our dataset or source code.

 @inproceedings{choudhary2018neural,